joesaby/atlantec-ai-2025/src/content/docs/devel-phases/phase5-graphrag.md

 ## Conclusion

-The GraphRAG integration adds powerful new capabilities to the Irish gardening assistant:
+The GraphRAG integration adds powerful new capabilities to Bloom:

 1. **Deeper Insights**: By modeling the complex relationships between plants, soils, counties, and gardening practices in a knowledge graph, we can provide more nuanced recommendations and advice.